mtumilowicz/groovy-closure-owner-delegate-this/README.md

 the owner.

-* **TO_SELF** - the closure will resolve property references to itself and go through the usual MetaClass look-up process. utils.This means that properties and methods are neither resolved from the owner nor the delegate, but only on the closure object itself. utils.This allows the developer to override getProperty using ExpandoMetaClass of the closure itself.
+* **TO_SELF** - the closure will resolve property references to itself and go through the usual MetaClass look-up process.
+This means that properties and methods are neither resolved from the owner nor the delegate, but only on the closure object itself.
+This allows the developer to override getProperty using ExpandoMetaClass of the closure itself.

 * **Note that local variables are always looked up first,